gunther-gpos/tillbuddy-pos-docs/docs/campaigns.md

 The "One For Free" campaign is internally designated as "free".
 This identifier must be used precisely as shown, including case sensitivity, to ensure proper configuration.

 #### triggerAmount
 This parameter sets the threshold for activating the campaign.
-It requires an integer value greater than 0, with 10 being a typical setting.
+It requires an integer value of minimum 2, with 10 being a typical setting.
 The triggerAmount determines the number of purchases needed for a customer to qualify for a free product.

 #### aggregateMode
 This setting dictates the manner in which customer points are accumulated across specific products within the campaign, such as product A and B. Points are awarded per product purchase, impacting how the free product is earned.
 Legal values are <span style="color: teal;">**all**</span> and <span style="color: teal;">**individual**</span>.